 Students have the option of pursuing one of three diplomas: a general high school diploma, a college prep diploma, or an advanced studies diploma.
 A seal on the diploma reflects which option was earned, and transcripts will indicate which program of study was followed.
+Due to the transition to a new schedule, graduation requirements will be adjusted to reflect these changes.

 Required Subjects Adv.
 Studies College Prep General

 English 4 4 4

 Math 4 3 3

 Science 4 3 3

 Social Studies 4 4 4

 Foreign Language 3 2 0

 Fitness 1 1 1

 Health/Driver Ed.
 1 1 1

 Creative Arts 1 1 0

-Communications 1 1 1
+Communications or Bridge Build ers 1 1 1

-Electives 9 10 11
+Electives 8 8 9

-Total 32 30 28
+Total 31 28 26

-^{}Students pursuing an advanced studies diploma must include at least 6 advanced classes (AP, Honors, or qualifying college courses, see #10, page 23) in their course selection during the four high school years.
+\Students pursuing an advanced studies diploma must include at least 8 advanced classes (AP, Honors, or qualifying college courses, see #10, page 22) in their course selection during the four high school years.
 These classes must include at least 3 AP or 2 AP and one qualifying college course.
 These students may take 3 years of one language or 2 years of two different languages.

-Community Service required for graduation: 40 hours (60 hours beginning with the Class of 2024) (see page 28)
+Community Service required for graduation: 45 hours for the Class of 2024 (60 hours beginning with the Class of 2025) (see page 27) Upon enrollment, transfer students are required to complete 15 hours of community service per year.

-^{}Students pursuing a college prep diploma must include Algebra II and chemistry in their course selection.
+\\Students pursuing a college prep diploma must include Algebra II and Chemistry in their course selection.

-^{}Economics/Personal Finance may count as a math credit for the general diploma.
+\\\Economics/Personal Finance may count as a math credit for the general diploma.